 Now that we’ve helped you narrow the field of microphone choices by matching mic characteristics to the thing you’re trying to mic, there are just one or two additional considerations.

-First – price.
 How much can you afford to spend?
 Assuming every mic you’re considering can give you the reliable performance and durability you require, do you really need that more precise pickup pattern or wider dynamic range?
 Is the extra cost justifiable?

-Second – match the quality (and price) level of your microphone to the other gear you’re using.
+Match the quality (and price) level of your microphone to the other gear you’re using.
 Unless you’re planning an upgrade in the near future, there’s no reason to use a state-of-the art vocal mic with a doesn’t-meet-minimum standards sound system.

 Don’t forget that sound professionals stock a wide variety of microphones to suit many situations.
 They know there’s rarely one ”best” choice … which brings us back to where we started.
 Trust your ears.